Kish otaman: Duties

 In 1723, this rank was depreciated with the nomination of an nakaznyi otaman (Наказний отаман, 'appointed' or 'acting otaman') by the Tsar of Russia.
 Among most famous Kish otamans were Ivan Pidkova, Ivan Sirko, Petro Kalnyshevsky.
 There were at least 30 Kish otamans in the history of Zaporizhian Sich before its collapse in 1775.
 Nothing is known about the Kish otamans of Tomak Sich, Bezlavuk Sich, and Mykytyn Rih Sich.
 The longest standing Sich was the Chortomlyk Sich of which most of information has survived.
-After the defeat at the Battle of Poltava and the Sich raid Kost Hordiienko transferred the Sich downstream along the Dnieper to the old settlement of Oleshky in 1709, which was part of Ottoman Empire.
+After the defeat at the Battle of Poltava and the Sich raid Kost Hordiienko transferred the Sich downstream along the Dnieper to the old settlement of Oleshky in 1709, which was part of the Crimean Khanate (a vassal of the Ottoman Empire).
 It took some 25 years before the Russian government allowed the Cossacks to return to re-establish the New Sich by Ivan Malashevych.
 With the destruction of Sich in 1775 Zaporizhian Cossacks have moved to Danube Delta.